Peptide Fox

 GLP-1 receptor effects: Slows gastric emptying, strengthens satiety signals, boosts insulin when glucose is high while backing off when it's normal.
 Meals feel smaller but more satisfying.

 GIP receptor effects: Improves insulin efficiency (less hormone needed for the same glucose) and engages fat cells to burn fuel rather than store it.
-A 2024 Cell Metabolism study revealed the specific mechanism: GIP receptor activation in adipocytes triggers SERCA-mediated futile calcium cycling — the cell pumps calcium in and leaks it back out, burning ATP and generating heat without productive work.
-This is non-shivering thermogenesis in white fat tissue, a pathway that GLP-1 monoagonists cannot access because GLP-1 receptors are not expressed in adipose tissue.
+The technical mechanism is a heat-producing calcium cycle inside white fat cells (SERCA-mediated futile calcium cycling⁷).
+Pure GLP-1 agonists cannot access this pathway because GLP-1 receptors are not expressed in adipose tissue.

 Tirzepatide Weight Loss Results